This page has information about:

 You must also pay the Health Surcharge as part of your visa application: see the Home Office Guidance.

 To apply within the UK to extend an existing Tier 4 student visa, visit the UK Government website.
-You should apply online, and the fee is currently £448, or £1,048 for an in-person application.
-A premium postal application costs £823.
+You should apply online, and the fee is currently £457 for the standard (8 weeks) decision.
+The fee is £1,047 for a premium in-person application for a same-day decision, and a priority online application for a decision in 10 days costs £900 but UKVI only accepts 60 of these each weekday.

 New Tier 4 UK visa: This document is designed to help you with your application for a Tier 4 Student (General) visa application from outside the UK, to come to the Academy under the UK’s Points-Based System.